port-labs/example-jfrog-container-images/README.md

 Python Script for Ingesting JFrog Artifacts and Builds in Port

 ## Getting started
-In this example, you will create blueprints for `jfrog_build` and `jfrog-repository` that ingests builds and repositories from your Jfrog installation into Port.
+In this example, you will create blueprints for `jfrog_build` and `jfrog_repository` that ingests builds and repositories from your Jfrog installation into Port.
 You will then use a Python script to make API calls to Jfrog's REST API to fetch the data from your account.

 ### Blueprints
 Create the following blueprints in Port using the schemas: